The bullpen revolution has not been televised

 We keep talking about teams using, or not using pitchers like the Indians use Andrew Miller, but it was, of course, an open question whether the Indians would once again use Andrew Miller like Andrew Miller.
 They obviously wouldn't use him the way they did in the postseason, when all questions of fatigue and stamina and pacing get tossed out.
 Would they use him the way they did last summer, bringing him into tight spots early in games and to bridge innings, as a less-established reliever would expect to be used?

 The answer is yes, with two caveats.
 As for the yes: Miller has already made six appearances that bridged innings.
-When he was the Yankees' set-up man last year, he did this only twice, over about double the time period.
+When he was the Yankees' setup man last year, he did this only twice, over about double the time period.
 He is averaging more than an inning per appearance, which he told me is something he keeps an eye on with pride.
 Thanks to this -- and to how well he has pitched -- he's fourth among all relievers in win probability added, despite appearing in the ninth inning only once.

-As to the two caveats: Four of his past five outings have been three-out jobs in the eighth inning, the sorts of outings that regular set-up men do in their regular set-up jobs.
-So he might be slowly falling into a more orthodox set-up role.
+As to the two caveats: Four of his past five outings have been three-out jobs in the eighth inning, the sorts of outings that regular setup men do in their regular setup jobs.
+So he might be slowly falling into a more orthodox setup role.
 More disappointing, though, is how little his presence has affected the way the Indians use their closer Cody Allen.
 Having Miller around should free them up to use Allen more expansively, knowing that if he pitches two innings one night, Miller will be there to carry the load the next night.
 The opposite has happened: Allen has been asked to get four outs only once.
 On the other hand, it's a long season.

 29. Astros